Steven-Zhang98/learning_note/BASIC/BASIC_006_Fibonacci_sequence.md

 print("Fib result:", result)
 ```

 Recursion is an exciting concept in coding.
 Because recursive consists of two parts.
 One is the base case, which doesn't need to recursion.
-The other is the recursive case, which shows the relationship between the f (n) and f (n-1) and f (n-2).
-F (0) and f (1) are the start of the Fibonacci sequence but are also the start of returning the result.
+The other is the recursive case, which shows the relationship between the f (n) and f (n-1) and f (n-2). f (0) and f (1) are the start of the Fibonacci sequence but are also the start of returning the result.

 Take fib (4) as an example, showing how recursion works.
 There are two steps.